vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/1-Worklog/1.3-Week3/_index.md

   * Mastered App Runner auto-scaling based on concurrent requests
   * Monitored application performance using App Runner metrics
   * Understood cost-effective deployment strategies for web applications
-  * Applied best practices for containerized application architecture

-* Understood what AWS is and mastered the basic service groups:
-  * Compute
-  * Storage
-  * Networking
-  * Database
-  * ...

-* Successfully created and configured an AWS Free Tier account.

-* Became familiar with the AWS Management Console and learned how to find, access, and use services via the web interface.

-* Installed and configured AWS CLI on the computer, including:
-  * Access Key
-  * Secret Key
-  * Default Region
-  * ...

-* Used AWS CLI to perform basic operations such as:

-  * Check account & configuration information
-  * Retrieve the list of regions
-  * View EC2 service
-  * Create and manage key pairs
-  * Check information about running services
-  * ...

-* Acquired the ability to connect between the web interface and CLI to manage AWS resources in parallel.
-* ...